MaxSoloshenko/restapi/README.md

 There are two types of variables
 * global
 * local

-Global variables can be used across all test cases.
-To set it
+Global variables can be used across all test cases
 * user variables.json file in folder TestSuite/Settings
-* set variable in scope of json file

 Local variables are set inside of each test suite file.
 Look at Variables option.
 Other way to set variable is on fly.